MARKET SNAPSHOT: Stocks Hit Records For 4th Straight Day After Jobs Report; S&P 500, Nasdaq Set For Best Week In A Year

 Which stocks are in focus?

 The day's gains were broad, with seven of the 11 primary S&P 500 sectors higher on the day.
-Tech shares were among the biggest gainers, up 0.4%, which helped to lift the broader Nasdaq, which has a heavy weighting in tech.
-Microsoft Corp.(MSFT) rose 1%, while Alphabet Inc.(GOOGL), the parent company of Google, added 1.4%.
+Tech shares were among the biggest gainers, up 1%, which helped to lift the broader Nasdaq, which has a heavy weighting to the sector.
+Microsoft Corp.(MSFT) rose 1.2%, while Alphabet Inc.(GOOGL), the parent company of Google, added 1.5%.

 Shares of Cal-Maine Foods Inc.(CALM) dropped 7.9% after the company missed earnings estimates for its fiscal second quarter (http://www.marketwatch.com/story/cal-maine-shares-slide-almost-5-premarket-after-earnings-fall-short-of-estimates-2018-01-05).